 But what I’m really glad for, is that I am aware.
 I’ve been catching myself into many self-destructive habits and patterns of being lately.
 And I’m surprised and inspired at the same time.
 I know that whatever the reaction, it isn’t the full truth.
-The feeling/thought is there but I know that this isn’t the true me.
+The feeling/thought is there but I know that isn’t the true me.
 And although it’s a valid experience I know this is just a reflex, a defense mechanism of sorts that I’ve developed.

 But it isn’t who I am for real.